ae6rt/decap/README.md

 If this file exists, decap can query the repository manager for branches on the project.
 Knowing the branches, decap can offer to let the user build a particular branch on project.
-Valid repository managers are _github_ and _stash_.
+Github is currently the only supported repository manager, but Stash and Bitbucket manager are planned.

 ### Handling updates to the buildscripts repository